 Aristotle distinguished between two basic pairs of qualities in matter.
 First there is the duality of heating and cooling.
 He saw this as the active principle.
 As a derivative these two qualities create a second pair: drying and moistening (the passive principle).
-When a substance has a dry quality, it has a determinate form, when it has a moist quality the form will be indeterminate (it takes the form of whatever vessel it is in).
-These two pairs of qualities are immaterial and cannot be mixed.
+When a substance has a dry quality, it has a determinate form, when it has a moist quality the form will be indeterminate (it takes the form of whatever vessel it is in).33 These two pairs of qualities are immaterial and cannot be mixed.
 They are constantly in contact with each other, which creates the dynamic of change in form.
 Other qualities of matter, such as solidity and fluidity, are considered derivatives of these two basic pairs (Partington 1970:86-90).

-The elements fire, air, water and earth are considered composite bodies, because every element consists of a combination of the aforementioned qualities: fire is hot and dry, air is hot and moist, water is cold and moist and earth is cold and dry.
-Aristotle called them simple bodies.
-They are not te be equated with natural phenomena: fire as a natural coming-to-be and passing-away, i, 10, 328b).

-&lt;sup>33 Liquid bodies (moist elements air and water, BR) 'are the most combinable of all bodies' (Aristotle, Onphenomenon is 'like fire' (the simple body consisting of heat and dryness), but in nature as we know it, it is always a blend in which the other elements are also present (Aristotle, Oncoming-to-be and passing-away, ii, 4, 331a).
+The elements fire, air, water and earth are considered composite bodies, because every element consists of a combination of the aforementioned qualities: fire is hot and dry, air is hot and moist, water is cold and moist and earth is cold and dry.34 Aristotle called them simple bodies.
+They are not to be equated with natural phenomena: fire as a natural phenomenon is 'like fire' (the simple body consisting of heat and dryness), but in nature as we know it, it is always a blend in which the other elements are also present (Aristotle, Oncoming-to-be and passing-away, ii, 4, 331a).
 In every element one of the qualities is dominant.
-Fire is mainly hot, earth is mainly dry, air is mainly moist and water is mainly cold.
+Fire is mainly hot, earth is mainly dry, air is mainly moist and water is mainly cold.35